wp23210a04.png

 A remarkable collection of images from books & magazines of the period.
 A lifetimes work!

-And finally a mention for my local bookshop in the High Street at Alfriston in East Sussex.
+Much Ado Books High Street, Alfriston, East Sussex.
 A mixture of new & secondhand books in the friendliest atmosphere imaginable.
-Bookshops just don’t get any better than this!
+Bookshops just don’t get much better than this!
 Winner: Independent Bookshop of the Year 2007.

 wp38d3ff97.png